Lower Elementary

 Spanish

-Introduction to Spanish instruction begins with whole group lessons for full day early childhood students who learn oral vocabulary and simple phrases.
-Instruction continues through the lower elementary level after which students begin independent study in upper elementary classes using Rosetta Stone.
-Independent study continues through middle school and is supplemented with regular instruction in conversational Spanish.
+Introduction to Spanish instruction begins with small group lessons for our third year early childhood students who learn oral vocabulary and simple phrases.
+Instruction continues through middle school, providing a foundation for further language study in high school and beyond.

 Physical Education